Work Injury Compensation Act: Ultimate Guide for Singapore Business Owners

 |Manual labour||From $15/month, per employee|

 Yes.
-Under Section 35 of the Work Injury Compensation Act, it is illegal to not purchase Work Injury Compensation Insurance when compulsory.
+Under Section 35 of the Work Injury Compensation Act, it is illegal to not purchase work injury insurance when compulsory.
 Offenders can be jailed up to 12 months, and/or fined up to $10,000.

 No. Work Injury Insurance policies last 12 months.
 You cannot buy a policy for less than that period.
-MOM has also clarified that even if you have project-based Work Injury Insurance, you must still buy an annual Work Injury Insurance policy.
 In any case, work injury insurance is highly affordable, so you don’t have to worry about paying large sums of money to protect your employees.

 Yes.
 WICA applies to any employee in Singapore, regardless of citizenship.
 The only exceptions to this rule are covered in the next point.